Verizon Business Internet Review 2019

 Discounts and promotions

-Aside from bundling several services together, Verizon offers a few ways to discount the price of your internet services or get special promotional perks.
+Aside from bundling several services together, Verizon offers a few ways to get discount promotional pricing of your internet services or get special perks.
 At publishing time, here are some of the discounts and promotions Verizon is enticing customers with:

 - For all internet plans we’ve listed, get $5 or $10 off per month for the first 12 months of service.